gabby santerre, MA, LMHCA

 About Me

-Being a human can be a lonely, confusing, and stressful experience.
-Although our modern world is a wondrous place, it can also feel overwhelming and isolating.
-And yet, maybe some part of you knows there is joy and connection to be had — so how do you access it?
-And what does it mean to find happiness in a world that is also filled with pain and suffering?
+Being a human can be a lonely and confusing experience.
+Our modern world is a wondrous place, but it can also feel overwhelming and isolating.
+Perhaps part of you senses there is joy and connection to be had — so how do you access it?

-• I’m an eclectic, holistic therapist.
+I’m an eclectic, holistic therapist.
 I am always learning, and I pull from many different theories and approaches.
-I consider myself a relational therapist who is interested in attachment, emotional focusing, grief and trauma work, and nervous system / somatic practices.
-I’m grounded in existentialism, with a lens toward spirituality and meaning-making.
+I consider myself a relational therapist who is interested in attachment, emotional focusing, grief and trauma work, psychodynamic theory, and nervous system / somatic practices.
+I’m grounded in existentialism, with a lens toward meaning-making.

 Private Pay / Out-of-Network